Egg Drop Coriander Broth

 Method

-1. The night before, soak 150g of cashews in a bowl of water overnight.
+1. The night before, soak 150g of cashews in a bowl of water overnight or for a minimum of 4 hours.

 2. Preheat your oven to 220°C/200°C fan/400°F/gas mark 7.
-Peel and roughly chop the carrots and put them in a large roasting tray, along with the grated ginger, chopped onion, bashed garlic, nutmeg and olive oil.
-Season well with salt and pepper and give it all a good mix, before roasting in the oven for 30 minutes.
+Peel and roughly chop the carrots and put them in a large roasting tray, along with the grated ginger, chopped onion, nutmeg and olive oil.
+Season well with salt and pepper and give it all a good toss.

-2. Meanwhile, make the cashew cream.
-Rinse and drain the cashews and put them in a food processor along with 150ml of water, a crushed garlic clove, a squeeze of lemon juice, salt and pepper.
-Blitz for around 5-7 minutes or until you have a smooth creamy consistency.
+4. Meanwhile, make the cashew cream.
+Rinse and drain the cashews and put them in a food processor along with the water, garlic, lemon juice and salt.
+Blitz for 3–5 mins until you have a silky smooth creamy consistency, adding more water if needed.
 Put to one side.

-3. Once the carrots are roasted, carefully pour them into a large cooking pot before adding a litre of vegetable stock and a drained can of chickpeas.
+5. Once the vegetables have roasted, remove from the oven and carefully fish out the garlic foil parcel.
+Unwrap and leave to cool for a few minutes before squeezing the soft roasted garlic out of their shells and adding to a large cooking pot.
+Add the other vegetables as well as a litre of vegetable stock and the drained can of chickpeas.
 Season with salt and pepper and bring to the boil.
-Simmer for 5 minutes before blending either in a food processor or with a hand blender.
+Simmer for 5-10 mins before blending either in a food processor or a hand blender.

 Carrot & ginger soup with cashew cream